 |Admission, fee and application details||http://www.monash.edu/study/coursefinder/course/1731|

 This accredited course equips students for competent and ethical community welfare and counselling practice.
 The degree develops skills and knowledge for intervention across a range of practice fields, including, but not limited to: counselling, child protection, disability, family support, homelessness, community corrections, youth justice, community development, aged care, family violence and research and policy analysis.
-The study program includes case management and human services practice from a management perspective.
+The study program includes interpersonal counselling and group work skills, community development practice, case management and organisational practice as well as developing a strong knowledge base in social justice.

-Students must complete a structured sequence in community welfare and counselling, and two practice placements in community development and human service organisations.
-The study program focuses on counselling, group work, community development, social policy and emancipatory practice.
-Students will also take an arts minor in Australian Indigenous studies, community studies, psychological studies, psychology or sociology.
+Students must complete a structured sequence in community welfare and counselling, and two practice placements in a wide range of community development and human service organisations.
+Students will also complete a complementary arts minor in Australian Indigenous studies, community studies, psychological studies, psychology or sociology.
+Most students select their arts minor to complement their preferred professional interests e.g. students interested in a counselling career often minor in psychological studies.

 Upon successful completion of this course it is expected that graduates will be able to:

-Students are required to undertake a 16-day field education placement and a 60-day field placement during this course.
+Students are required to undertake a 20-day field education placement and a 60-day block field placement during this course.

 This course is recognised by the Australian Community Workers Association (ACWA).